Race, migration and inequality

-Jon Burnett is, with the aid of IRR’s ongoing multi-faceted database on racial attacks in the UK, undertaking a 3-year project into racial violence to raise the political importance of the problem, particularly through the media, and influence policy makers on the issue.
+Jon Burnett oversees the IRR’s multi-faceted database on racial attacks in the UK, and carries out research on racism and inequality.
 In addition to publishing ongoing reports through IRR News, he briefs journalists and commentators.

 - Racial violence: facing reality: A report on how racial violence is shaping the UK (February 2013).
 The report can be downloaded here (pdf file, 177kb).